elixir-lang/elixir-lang.github.com/getting-started/comprehensions.markdown

 [1, 4, 9, 16]
 ```

-A comprehension is made of three parts: generators, filters and collectables.
+A comprehension is made of three parts: generators, filters, and collectables.

 ## Generators and filters

 In the expression above, `n <- [1, 2, 3, 4]` is the **generator**.
 It is literally generating values to be used in the comprehension.
-Any enumerable can be passed in the right-hand side of the generator expression:
+Any enumerable can be passed on the right-hand side of the generator expression:

 ```iex
 iex> for n <- 1..4, do: n * n